tplobo/restore-spaces/README.md

    14.5](https://github.com/Hammerspoon/hammerspoon/pull/3638).
 The current
    solution is to use the Hammerspoon app build by the `gartnera` user in Github.
 This solution does not work when spaces are distributed across multiple screens/monitors, so a [follow-up solution](https://github.com/Hammerspoon/hammerspoon/pull/3638#issuecomment-2252826567) was proposed by `cunha`, which slightly increases the delay time of processing each Space.
 To avoid this increase in unnecessary cases, a switch for this is implemented as the `spaces_fixed_after_macOS14_5` global variable.
-It might become obsolete after the `spaces` extension is updated to work with **Sonoma 14.5** in the Hammerspoon repo itself.
+This switch has become obsolete after the `spaces` extension was updated to work with **Sonoma 14.5** in the Hammerspoon repo itself, and will be removed in a future release.

+1. The function defined in `getVisibleTabs.applescript` needs to be modified to work with multiple monitors.
+It currently behaves poorly when more than one visible Desktop (Space in focus) contains windows of apps defined as "multitab" apps; the **applescript cycles visible tabs in all monitors**, which means tab lists are incorrect.
+Suggestions on how to possibly circumvent this issue are appreciated.